Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 560 Ti is a lot (approximately 299%) better at anti-aliasing than the GeForce 9600 GSO ASUS 512, and also should be capable of handling higher resolutions without losing too much performance. (explain)
+The GeForce GTX 560 Ti should be quite a bit (approximately 299%) better at full screen anti-aliasing than the GeForce 9600 GSO ASUS 512, and also will be able to handle higher screen resolutions without losing too much performance. (explain)

 GeForce GTX 560 Ti 26304 Mpixels/sec